Find Affordable College Courses

 8 Yearly Graduations

 Purdue University - Main Campus comes in at #8 on our list of the most popular colleges offering doctor's degrees in botany.
 Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-For the 2020-2021 academic year, 8 doctor's degrees were handed out to botany majors at Purdue.
+During the most recent year for which we have data, 8 people received their doctor's degree in botany from Purdue.

 #11